fish-shell/fish-shell/README.md

 fish is written in a sane subset of C++98, with a few components from C++TR1.
 It builds successfully with g++ 4.2 or later, and with clang.
 It also will build as C++11.

-fish can be built using autotools or Xcode.
+fish can be built using autotools or Xcode. autoconf 2.60 or later is required.

+fish requires gettext for translation support.

 ### Autotools Build